Divyadharshini-03r/Smart_issue-city/README.md

 ## ⭐ Support

-If you like this project, give it a ⭐ on GitHub!
+If you find this project useful, give it a ⭐ on GitHub!